-Put simply, water hammer can occur when the water flow from a water-using appliance is suddenly shut off.
-Common examples of water-using appliances include dishwashers, toilets, faucets, water heaters, waching machines, showers, and toilets.
+Water hammer can occur when the water flow from a water-using appliance is suddenly shut off.
+Common examples of water-using appliances include dishwashers, toilets, faucets, water heaters, washing machines, showers, and toilets.

 Will Water Hammer Damage My Pipes?

-- Water Pipe Leaks — the most common damage occurs from a small or large leak that has resulted from a weakened joint or valve; these leaks often begin slowly and gradually increase over time
+- Pipe Leaks — The most common damage occurs from a small or large leak that has resulted from a weakened joint or valve; these leaks often begin slowly and gradually increase over time.

-- Ruptured or Burst Pipes — water pipes are made of different materials, each with their own tolerances for temperature and pressure changes; if ruptured, the water damage can be devastating and expensive if the pipes are ruptured.
+- Ruptured or Burst Pipes — Water pipes are made of different materials, each with their own tolerances for temperature and pressure changes.
+The water damage can be devastating and expensive if the pipes are ruptured.

-- Water Damage to Your Property — water damage from a ruptured or burst indoor pipe can cause major property damage that leads to large-loss claims
+- Water Damage to Your Property — Damage from a ruptured or burst indoor pipe can cause major property damage that leads to large-loss claims

-- Damaged Gauges & Sensors – in the home, the accuracy of water gauges can be affected, as well as damage to the water sensor itself
+- Damaged Gauges & Sensors – The accuracy of water gauges in the home can be negatively affected.

 3 Options for How to Fix Your Noisy Pipes